hudson-and-thames/arbitragelab/docs/source/stochastic_control_approach/ou_model_mudchanatongsuk.rst

     X(t) = \ln(A(t)) − \ln(B(t))

-We assume that the spread follows an Ornstein-Uhlenbeck process
+The authors assume that the spread follows an Ornstein-Uhlenbeck process

 .. math::